Bible Gives Hope

 “For unto you [Mary] is born this day in the city of David a Saviour, which is Christ the Lord.”
 Luke 2:11

-From about the age of thirty, Jesus travelled the land of Israel preaching to the people, urging them to turn away from behaviour that was disobedient to God’s laws, to turn to God whole heartedly, and ask for forgiveness.
-This seems like a strange message - after all he was preaching to the Jews who already believed in God and at least superficially tried to obey His laws.
-But there was a specific reason:
+From about the age of thirty, Jesus travelled preaching to men and women, urging them to turn away from behaviour that was disobedient to God’s laws, to turn to God whole heartedly, and ask for forgiveness for their sins.

 “…Jesus came into Galilee, preaching the gospel of the kingdom of God, And saying, The time is fulfilled, and the kingdom of God is at hand: repent ye, and believe the gospel.”
 Mark 1:14-15

-The word ‘Gospel’ simply means ‘good news’ and Jesus’ message of good news was that the promised, long looked for saviour had finally come, and that he was that saviour.
+The word ‘Gospel’ simply means ‘good news’ and Jesus’ message of good news was that the promised saviour had finally come, and that he was that saviour.
 He also brought news that a new kingdom would be established by God, and he, Jesus would be their king.
-What proof was there that his message was true, that he was the saviour and was divinely appointed?
+What proof was there that his message was truly from God?

 “And Jesus, when he was baptised, went up straightway out of the water: and, lo, the heavens were opened unto him, and he saw the Spirit of God descending like a dove, and lighting upon him: And lo a voice from heaven, saying, This is my beloved Son, in whom I am well pleased.”
 Matthew 3:16-17

-So we see God gave His endorsement of Jesus in word, by giving him the power of the Holy Spirit, and telling all present at Jesus’ baptism that he was in fact God’s own son.
+God gave His endorsement of Jesus in word, by giving him the power of the Holy Spirit, and by telling all present at Jesus’ baptism that he was in fact God’s own son.

-For about three years Jesus continued preaching his message of good news, asking people everywhere to recognise him as the saviour and to prepare themselves for a new era.
+For three years Jesus continued preaching his message of good news, asking people everywhere to recognise him as the saviour and to prepare themselves for a new era.
 How?
-As we mentioned, the first step was to believe - believe in Jesus as the saviour, God’s son, and believe the messages he taught.
-Secondly, repent - recognise that as human beings they continually disobeyed the high standards God set in His commands, and ask God for forgiveness.
+The first step was to believe - believe in Jesus as the saviour, God’s son, and believe the lessons he taught.
+Secondly, repent - recognise that they continually disobeyed God's commands, and ask God for forgiveness.
 Finally, Jesus called for people to be baptised:

 “He that believeth and is baptised shall be saved; but he that believeth not shall be damned.”
 Mark 16:16

-These same messages have been preached ever since, and are relevant and applicable just as much to us, as to those in Jesus’ own day.
+These same messages have been preached ever since, and are relevant just as much to us, as to those in Jesus’ own day.

 “But now is Christ risen from the dead, and become the firstfruits of them that slept.
 For since by man came death, by man came also the resurrection of the dead.
 For as in Adam all die, even so in Christ shall all be made alive.”